 - A child may be trying to follow a speech therapist’s intervention during a group speech session with other children making noise in the room.
 This process is often challenging, even for persons with normal hearing and cognitive abilities; but, for a child with physical, visual, and cognitive challenges, this can be overwhelming.

-Because a child after hemispherectomy typically has good auditory recognition of spoken words in a quiet environment, a quiet educational environment is recommended during times of academic instruction.
+Because a child after these surgeries typically has good auditory recognition of spoken words in a quiet environment, a quiet educational environment is recommended during times of academic instruction.